 Bitwala’s bank account is actually made for crypto-nerds.
-You can buy and sell Bitcoin & Ether, but the free (without monthly fees) bank account with a debit Mastercard is also very useful for traveling.
+You can buy and sell Bitcoin & Ether, but the free (without monthly fees) bank account with a debit Visa card is also very useful for traveling.
 There are no fees for transactions in foreign currency and Bitwala also doesn’t charge any fees for withdrawing cash, worldwide.

 Nuri has started issuing Visa instead of Mastercards.
 This step is meant to ensure the use of Google Pay and virtual cards in the future.
 That aside, the terms & conditions remain unchanged.

 If you already own a Nuri Mastercard, you are allowed to use it until its expiration date and get a free Visa replacement after it expired.
 Alternatively, you may opt to order a Nuri Visa card as a replacement now.
 However, this service is not free – it comes with a fee of €9.50.

 Until June 30, 2021, new customers get a €20 welcome gift from the company.
 The money will be transferred to your account after your first Bitcoin- or Ethereum purchase with a minimum revenue of €30.

 Important: You need to open your Nuri account with our partner link (you may need to deactivate your ad blocking software).
 Only then you are part of the promotion.

 Nuri doesn’t have a banking license and is cooperating with the German Solaris Bank, which is a service platform for many finance start-ups.
 That’s why you’ll get a German DE-IBAN.